Irene Gedalof is Senior Lecturer in Sociology. She has taught women’s studies, sociology and social policy at London Metropolitan since 1998.

 - Calogiame Giametta, ‘Hidden Journeys: Individuals Claiming Asylum on the Grounds of their Sexual Orientation in the UK’, PhD awarded 2014, VC Scholarship

-- Chrissy Hunter, ‘Trans Identities and Expressions: Gender Normativity, Resistance, Culture and the Law’, 2011-present, VC Scholarship
+- Chryssy Hunter, ‘Trans Identities and Expressions: Gender Normativity, Resistance, Culture and the Law’, 2011-present, VC Scholarship

-- Nina Sahraoui, ‘Life on the margins - migrant workers in the care sector’ Marie Curie Early Stage Researcher scholarship, 2014-present
+- Nina Sahraoui, ‘Life on the margins - migrant workers in the care sector’ Marie Curie Early Stage Researcher scholarship, PhD awarded 2016

-- Dianne Dowling, ‘Narratives of women’s breast cancer experience and the impact on their working lives’, 2013-present, DProf, Working Lives Research Institute
+- Dianne Dowling, ‘Narratives of women’s breast cancer experience and the impact on their working lives’, DProf, Working Lives Research Institute, thesis submitted 2017.

 Books and articles